penpot/penpot-docs/technical-guide/getting-started.md

 *NOTE*: probably you will need to re-login again to make this change take effect.

-For more advanced setup, docker already has a guide for [rootleass docker][1]
+For more advanced setup, docker already has a guide for [rootless docker][1]

 [1]: https://docs.docker.com/engine/security/rootless/